• Skip to primary navigation

 What is Adobong Labong?

-Health Benefits of Bamboo Shoots (Labong):
+Health Benefits of Bamboo Shoots (Labong)

-• Lowers cholesterol levels
+• Lower cholesterol

-• Reduce blood sugar levels
+• Lower blood sugar

-• Boosts the immune system
+• Help your immune system

-• Rich in vitamins, minerals, and nutrients
+• Have lots of vitamins, minerals, and nutrients

-• Packed with antioxidants antibacterial properties
+• Full of antioxidants and antibacterial properties

 delicious adobong labong in a bowl